-A student must have passed 50% of the subjects comprising the instructional programme after four semesters of registered study.
+First Assessment A student must have passed 50% of the subjects comprising the instructional programme after the minimum period of of registered study.

+Second Assessment

-Second Assessment A student must have passed all the subjects comprising the instructional programme after eight semesters of registered study.
+A student must have passed all the subjects comprising the instructional programme after maximum period of registered study.